 Living with post-traumatic stress disorder, commonly known as PTSD, can be difficult.
-PTSD can cause a range of physical and mental symptoms such as, severe anxiety, traumatic flashbacks, and nightmares.
+PTSD can cause a range of physical and mental symptoms such as severe anxiety, traumatic flashbacks, and nightmares.

 Our agency has assisted many veterans, police, and other individuals with PTSD just like you find affordable life insurance coverage.
 We understand the nuances of PTSD and know which life insurance companies will give you the best deal.

-How can PTSD affect your Health?
+How Can PTSD Affect Your Health?

-PTSD can be common among military and civil service members, but can affect anyone who has been through a traumatic experience.
+PTSD can be common among military and civil service members but can affect anyone who has been through a traumatic experience.
 PTSD can affect each person differently and the condition can range from mild to severe.

 However, some of the most common symptoms associated with PTSD are the following:

-● Severe Anxiety
+- Severe Anxiety

-● Increased Heart Rate
+- Increased Heart Rate

-● Agitation and Irritability
+- Agitation and Irritability

-● Traumatic Flashbacks
+- Traumatic Flashbacks

 People diagnosed with PTSD have been seen to experience higher risks of suicide and a higher correlation of drug and alcohol abuse after their diagnoses.

 This makes underwriting the PTSD condition extremely challenging for life insurance companies.